 President Trump’s pledge to tear up trade deals and impose border tariffs could have far-reaching consequences for the agriculture industry in the Americas.
 For many major producers such as Brazil, Argentina and others, it could offer opportunities to further expand ties with food importing countries which have traditionally relied on the US.
 At the same time, customers in fast-growing markets such as China and Asia, are consolidating and using their size to buy directly from producers in the Americas and other regions.
 International trading companies and their regional counterparts, will discuss these themes and examine the opportunities this presents as trade flows evolve.
 In Argentina, President Mauricio Macri’s tax reforms could be leading a shift in growers’ planting choices.
 What will this mean for the country’s farmers and traders?

-Mariano Bosch, CEO, Adecoagro
+Mariano Bosch, Co-founder and Chief Executive Officer, Adecoagro

-David Lacroze, Founder, ZED S.A.
+David Lacroze, Chairman, Zed S.A.

 11:15amPanel: Mining in the Americas